jecrs687/Courses-and-Certifications/LinkedIn/Learning react js/README.md

 ##it was a simple reactjs course
-here I learnt about React DOM, babbel and
+here I learned about React DOM, Babbel, and other technologies